mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 A Soroban contract that collects and ranks quotes across all curated facilities for a requested RWA and settles the winning facility's fill.
-It is the single integration point the router sees for the whole facility ecosystem.
+It is the single integration point the router sees for all facilities.

 **Key Functions:**